-Over the last several years, governments have become more involved in the protection of an individual's data privacy through the passage of various laws and regulations.
+Governments have become more involved in the protection of individuals' data privacy through the passage of various laws and regulations.
 These protections are afforded to citizens who may be employees, partners, and/or customers of an organization.
 In addition, many of these laws and regulations can vary by country and oftentimes require that the personally identifiable information (PII) of a citizen reside within their respective country (i.e. data residency requirements).
-Multinational organizations are having great difficulty delivering applications and services to their employees, partners, and customers in this highly complex regulatory environment.
+Managing and governing identities and delivering applications and services to distributed and heterogeneous workforces in this highly complex regulatory environment poses significant challenges for multinational organizations, often leading to compliance challenges, lost productivity, and manual processes stretched across siloed environments.

-By leveraging the Okta Identity Cloud with a hub and spoke architecture, a hub is able to deliver various applications and platform services, while ensuring that PII remains persistently stored only within the users' appropriate region (i.e. spoke) and conforms to data residency requirements for employees, customers, and/or partners.
+By leveraging Okta for Global 2000, a hub is able to deliver various applications and platform services, while ensuring that PII remains persistently stored only within the users' appropriate region (i.e. spoke) and conforms to data residency requirements for employees, customers, and/or partners.

-Each region (US, EU, and APAC) will employ their own spoke, located in their respective region, to persistently store user profile information including PII and adhere to data residency requirements.
-These regional spokes will store user profile information containing PII that was created either directly in their spoke (i.e. Okta Mastered) or sourced from other repositories such as Active Directory, LDAP, or even HR applications (depending on the type of user).
+Each region (US, EU, and APAC) will employ its own spoke located in its respective region to persistently store user profile information including PII and adhere to data residency requirements.
+These regional spokes will store user profile information containing PII that was created either directly in their spoke (i.e. Okta Sourced) or sourced from other repositories such as Active Directory, LDAP, or HR applications (depending on the type of user).

-Maintaining Privacy
+Maintaining privacy

-In addition to storing user profile information which contains PII, regional spokes will also store a unique identifier (e.g. Identifier) for each user profile.
-This unique identifier will be constructed without containing any PII and be used as a referenceable key when creating persistent identities outside of the region as well as during runtime when users access applications (i.e. SSO).
+In addition to storing user profile information which contains PII, regional spokes will also store a unique identifier for each user profile.
+This unique identifier will be constructed without containing any PII and be used as a referenceable key when creating persistent identifies outside of the region as well as during runtime when users access applications (i.e. SSO).
 Leveraging this unique identifier will ensure that both user privacy and adherence to data residency requirements are maintained.
-Additionally, if downstream applications integrated with the hub require PII at runtime (i.e. during user access via SSO), Okta's powerful Hooks capability, can be utilized at the hub to enrich identity tokens with PII stored at the spoke.
+Additionally, if downstream applications integrated with the hub require PII at runtime (i.e. during user access via SSO), Okta's powerful Hooks capability can be utilized at the hub to enrich identity tokens with PII stored at the spoke.
 These enriched tokens are then passed to the downstream applications.